futebol-mini/travesim/README.md

 ## 🌎 Worlds

-In the current version, TraveSim can handle games with 3 robots per team.
-In the near future we plan to port the field for 5v5 matches.
+In the current version, TraveSim can handle games with 3 or 5 robots per team.

 The worlds currently supported are as follows: